Textiles & Fabrics Waste Trading License in Dubai: Cost and Requirements

 Licensing and Compliance Requirements

-To obtain this licence, applicants must submit a standard set of documents and meet the free zone's compliance criteria.
+To obtain this license, applicants must submit a standard set of documents and meet the free zone's compliance criteria.
 Required documentation typically includes:

 Completed application form from Dubai South Business Hub